kjbartel/amplapack/ReadMe.txt

 The library is in the form of C++ header files that are available in "inc" directory.

 To use the library:
+1) Download the ampblas library and add the ampblas include folder to your INCLUDE path; alternatively set the AMPBLAS_INCLUDE_PATH variable to the include directory of the ampblas library
-1) add "inc" to INCLUDE, or use compiler switch "/I inc", or add "inc" to "Include Directories" in visual studio project properties.
+2) add "inc" to INCLUDE, or use compiler switch "/I inc", or add "inc" to "Include Directories" in visual studio project properties.
-2) Add "include <amp_lapack.h>" in cpp source file.
+3) Add "include <amp_lapack.h>" in cpp source file.
   (There may be new headers that will be introduced in future)